 Lucie Ménard, ing. holds a B. Sc. in Industrial Engineering with a specialty in production from Ecole Polytechnique of Montreal, Qc.
 She has worked in the transportation industry for the 10 years.
 She has been with Nova Bus since 2006 and has been involved as product cost specialist in the development of the LFS HEV (hybrid), the LFS Artic, the LFS CNG and more recently the LFSe.
 Lucie is currently responsible of the R&D portfolio.

-David G. Michelson is with the Department of Electrical and Computer Engineering at the University of British Columbia where he leads the Radio Science Lab and serves as Co-Director of the AURORA Connected Vehicles Technology Testbed.
-He is a member of the Boards of Governors of the IEEE Communications and Vehicular Technology Societies, a member of the IEEE VT-S Connected Vehicles Initiative, and Chair of Commission F - Radiowave Propagation and Remote Sensing - of the Canadian National Committee of the International Union of Radio Science (URSI).
-He served as General Co-Chair of the 2014 Fall edition of the IEEE Vehicular Technology Conference and is currently serving as General Co-Chair of the 2015 IEEE International Symposium on Antennas and Propagation and North American Radio Science Meeting.
+David G. Michelson is with the Department of Electrical & Computer Engineering at the University of British Columbia where he leads the Radio Science Lab, is a member and co-founder of the Transportation Futures Group, and Co-Director of the AURORA Connected Vehicle Technology Testbed.
+Professor Michelson is a member of the Boards of Governors of both the IEEE Communications and Vehicular Technology Societies, Co-Chair of the ITS Canada Technical Committee on Connected and Automated Vehicles, a member of the IEEE VT-S Connected Vehicles Initiative, Chair of Commission F - Radiowave Propagation and Remote Sensing - of the Canadian National Committee of the International Union of Radio Science (URSI), and Director of the URSI Canada Summer School.
+He served as General Co-Chair of IEEE Vehicular Technology Conference 2014-Fall and the 2015 IEEE International Symposium on Antennas and Propagation and North American Radio Science Meeting.

 Marie-Chantal is currently the Program Leader for the National Research Council Canada's Fleet Forward 2020 program.
 Part of her responsibilities is to determine which innovative technologies can improve the efficiency and performance of Canada’s vehicle fleets.
 In this position, she works with the NRC’s experts in power management, system integration, advanced materials and big data and analytics to ensure the proper science and technology is incorporated into these fleets.
 She also brings her experience and knowledge in transportation systems, alternative fuel/energy storage and advanced technologies for emissions mitigation.